CutmanMike/twitchy-doom/README.md

 `COMMAND` is the TwitchyDoom command you wish to execute when this command is called by a viewer.
 See the [list of commands](#command-list) below.
 If you wanted to use the SpawnMonster command, you would replace `COMMAND` with `SpawnMonster`

 `PARAMETERS` are any paramaters the TwitchyDoom command you've chosen supports.
-Using the same example of SpawnMonster, the parameters desires a monster class to spawn.
-If you wanted this command to spawn an Archvile, you would replace `PARAMETERS` with `Archvile`
+Parameters are seperated by a comma (no spaces) and each command has specific parameters you can use.
+Using the same example of SpawnMonster, the command requires an `Actor` parameter to function.
+If you wanted this command to spawn an Archvile, you would replace `PARAMETERS` with `Actor=Archvile`.
+See each command's page to find their parameters and what they do.

 Note: If you do not wish to declare any parameters or the command does not use them, you must still include all three |'s in the response.
 I.e SpawnMonster||$username|$dummyormsg